I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 Now please understand this– if you struggle with anxiety and depression these things may help but you also may need to see a professional Christian counselor who can assist you in the process.

-My inner critic and fear-filled mind come out of hiding with a vengeance when I’m struggling with other deeper root issues.
-I’m now aware that the inner critic and fear that begins taking over my thought life are only symptoms to a deeper problem.
+My inner critic and fear-filled mind comes out of hiding when I’m struggling with other deeper root issues.
+The inner critic and fear that takes over my thought life are only symptoms to a deeper problem.

-Sometimes the inner critic and worry are just lingering thoughts but when they begin taking over my nights and days this is a sign that I need help.
+Sometimes the inner critic and worry are just lingering thoughts but when they begin to take over your nights and days this is a sign that you should seek help.

-At some point I realized I needed more than just a few tools to silence my inner critic and that I needed a counselor to help me delve into the root cause while utilizing tools like the “4 R’s to Quieting Your Mind” in the midst of it all.
+At some point I realized I needed more than just a few tools to silence my inner critic and that I needed a counselor to help me delve into the root cause.
+So I put to use the “4 R’s to Quiet Your Mind”, prayer, worship music, verse memorization, spent time outdoors and off screens and I also saw a counselor.

-The following 4 R’s are what I use on an ongoing basis that helps me with the lingering inner critical thoughts and fear that sometimes come out in the midst of stress or hard days.
+The following 4 R’s are what I use on an ongoing basis and it helps me with the lingering inner critical thoughts and fear that comes out in the midst of stress or hard days.

 The 4 R’s to Quieting Your Mind: Receive.
 Release.
 Rehearse.
 Rest.

-Have you ever tried talking over a person or child who is irrational?
-They can’t hear you until they’ve calm down.
-They are in the “emotional brain” and can’t hear your “thinking brain” message.
-Empathy helps us calm down and acknowledges that God is not up in heaven pointing down His finger at you ready to scold you.
+Have you ever tried talking to an adult or child who is irrational?
+They can’t process what you’re saying until they’ve calm down.
+They are in “emotional brain” mode and can’t hear your “thinking brain” message.
+So when you start with empathy it helps calm you down.
+It also acknowledges that God is not up in heaven pointing down His finger at you ready to scold you.

 So this might look like using empathy and God’s truth, “This day was really busy.
 I can see why it was so frustrating and how hard it was to stay calm with the kids. (empathy)